Mmm Mmm Mmm Mmm

 "Mmm Mmm Mmm Mmm" is a song by Canadian rock band Crash Test Dummies, and written by its singer Brad Roberts.
-It was released in October 1993 as the lead single from their second album, God Shuffled His Feet (1993).
-The song was released to positive critical reviews and commercial success worldwide.
-It reached number four on the United States' Billboard Hot 100 and topped the national charts of Australia, Belgium, Denmark, Germany, Iceland, Lithuania, Norway, Sweden, and the US Modern Rock Tracks chart.
-It also became a top-five hit on both the UK Singles Chart and the all-genre US Billboard Hot 100 (their only major hit on that chart to date), but in the band's native Canada, it stalled at number 14 on the RPM Top Singles chart.
-In later years, however, the song made its way to several lists of bad songs.
+It was released in October 1993, by Arista and BMG, as the band's lead single from their second album, God Shuffled His Feet (1993).
+The accompanying music video was directed by Dale Heslip.

+The song received positive critical reviews upon its release, though retrospective reviews have been more negative.
+"Mmm Mmm Mmm Mmm" reached number four on the US Billboard Hot 100 and topped the national charts of Australia, Belgium, Denmark, Germany, Iceland, Lithuania, Norway, and Sweden—yet in the band's native Canada, it stalled at number 14 on the RPM 100 Hit Tracks chart.

+In 1994, "Weird" Al Yankovic released a parody of "Mmm Mmm Mmm Mmm" called "Headline News", with lyrics that humorously reference topical news items from the period.
+Brad Roberts enjoyed the parody version, and Crash Test Dummies performed the song with Yankovic on multiple occasions.

 Content

 Each of the three verses describes the isolation and suffering of a different child, two of whom have a physical abnormality.
 In the first verse, a boy is injured in a car accident and misses school for an extended period; when he returns to class, his hair has changed color from black to bright white.
 In the second verse, a girl refuses to change clothes in the presence of other girls due to the birthmarks that cover her body.
 The third child is a boy whose parents require that he come directly home after school; during services at their church, they "shake and lurch" across the floor.
 During a 2010 live performance for the Dutch radio station Kink FM, Roberts whispered "Pentecostal" during the third verse, suggesting this is the denomination of the church.

 Most of the lyrics are based on childhood experiences of Roberts.
 For example, he was in a few serious car crashes as a child, which inspired the first verse; he has a birthmark at the base of his spine which made him a bullying target as a child, inspiring the second verse; and he knew a girl who went to a Pentecostal church, where members were known to speak in tongues, inspiring the third.
-He got the idea of a boy's hair turning from black into bright white from stories he had heard about this phenomenon happening to survivors of perilous experiences, including a man who almost went over the Niagara Falls, and his great uncle who fought in Japan in World War II and heard Japanese soldiers yelling threats in broken English.
+He got the idea of a boy's hair turning from black into bright white from stories he had heard about this phenomenon—Canities subita—happening to survivors of perilous experiences, including a man who almost went over the Niagara Falls, and his great uncle who fought in Pacific Theatre of World War II and heard Japanese soldiers yelling threats in broken English.

 An alternative version sometimes performed at live concerts replaced the third verse with one concerning a boy whose mother disposed of his tonsils after a tonsillectomy, thus depriving him of the possibility of bringing them to show and tell.